pquochuy/SeqSleepNet/README.md

 These are source code and experimental setup for the __MASS database__, used in our above arXiv preprint.
 Although the networks have many things in common, we try to separate them and to make them work independently to ease exploring them invididually.

-- __MASS database__ is available here [here](https://massdb.herokuapp.com/en/).
+- __MASS database__ is available [here](https://massdb.herokuapp.com/en/).
 You need to download the database to run the experiments again.
 Information on how to obtain it can be found therein.

 Currently, _E2E-ARNN_ and _E2E-MultitaskARNN_ baselines are availabel.
 We are currently cleaning others and and will update them very shortly.